StianOzzy/Oblig4/README.md

-Skriv ut all informasjon om hver film med formatet; "<title> was released in <year> and currently has a score of <score>", ved å benytte de opprettede objektene.
+Skriv ut all informasjon om hver film med formatet; "title was released in <year> and currently has a score of <score>", ved å benytte de opprettede objektene.

  B) Metoder